User Guide: OONI Probe Mobile App

 Due to bandwidth constraints, the OONI Probe mobile app only tests as many websites as it can connect to within 90 seconds (based on the default settings).

-If you’re connected to WiFi and would like to test all websites from the (relevant) Citizen Lab test lists in one go, you can do so through the following steps:
+If you would like to test all websites from the (relevant) Citizen Lab test lists in one go, you can do so through the following steps:

 Step 1.
 Tap Settings in the bottom navigation bar of your OONI Probe mobile app.